-Rape occurs when an actor engages in sexual intercourse with another person:

-- (1) Without such person's consent; or

-- (2) Who is incapable of consent; or
+Rape occurs when an actor engages in sexual intercourse with another person: without such person's consent; who is incapable of consent; or by forcible compulsion.

-- (3) By forcible compulsion.

 Sexual intercourse occurs upon any penetration, however slight.

 It is an affirmative defense that: